Yagisan/Stardew_Valley/README.md

 The exact forage found will depend on the weather, the location, and the date.

-This mod requires [Farm Type Manager (FTM)](https://www.nexusmods.com/stardewvalley/mods/3231) to function.
+- This mod requires [Farm Type Manager (FTM)](https://www.nexusmods.com/stardewvalley/mods/3231) to function.

-This mod requires [Boarding House and Bus Stop Extension](https://www.nexusmods.com/stardewvalley/mods/4120) to function.
+- This mod requires [Boarding House and Bus Stop Extension](https://www.nexusmods.com/stardewvalley/mods/4120) to function.
+- This mod requires [Bountiful Valley](https://www.nexusmods.com/stardewvalley/mods/9259) to function.

-This mod optionally requires [PPJA - Mizu's Flowers](https://www.nexusmods.com/stardewvalley/mods/2028) for additional functionality.
+- This mod optionally requires [PPJA - Mizu's Flowers](https://www.nexusmods.com/stardewvalley/mods/2028) for additional functionality.

-This mod optionally requires [PPJA - Fruits and Veggies](https://www.nexusmods.com/stardewvalley/mods/1598) for additional functionality.
+- This mod optionally requires [PPJA - Fruits and Veggies](https://www.nexusmods.com/stardewvalley/mods/1598) for additional functionality.

 This mod is part of [The Bustling Valley](https://github.com/Yagisan/The-Bustling-Valley) mod list, but will work independently.